jasminmayfield/color-palettes/README.md

 - Duplicate color swatches in order to compare them across multiple color palettes.
 - The lighten/darken feature does not calculate hue or saturation variation - not really required for this project brief.
+- A lighten / darken slider per color palette would be cool.